Adewale66/e-comm-backend/README.md

 ## About The Project

-Our ecommerce app provides a seamless shopping experience, allowing users to browse products, add items to their cart, and securely complete purchases with Stripe.
-Built with robust backend management using NestJS and PostgreSQL, it ensures efficient cart and order handling, user authentication, and smooth checkout processes.
+Our e-commerce app provides a seamless shopping experience, allowing users to browse a variety of products, add items to their cart, and securely complete purchases with Stripe payment integration.
+Built with robust backend management using NestJS and PostgreSQL and redis, it ensures efficient cart and order handling, user authentication, and smooth checkout processes.

 ### Built With